BabarZKhan/babarzkhan.github.io/_talks/2023-November-12-talk-8.md

 collection: talks
 type: "deRSE24 - Conference for Research Software Engineering in Germany 2024"
 permalink: https://events.hifis.net/event/994/
-venue: "This talk was given in-person at Research in Software Engineering Germany Chapter namely "deRSE" in Würzburg, Germany, on 6th March 2024"
+venue: "This talk was given in-person at Research in Software Engineering Germany Chapter namely "deRSE" in Wuerzburg, Germany, on 6th March 2024"
 date: "6-March-2024"
-location: "Julius-Maximilians-Universität Würzburg, Germany"
+location: "Julius-Maximilians-University Wuerzburg, Germany"
 ---

 This talk was given in-person at Research in Software Engineering Germany Chapter namely "deRSE" in Würzburg, Germany 2024.
 Following is the abstract of the talk